baoyunqing/Semi-Supervised-Cross-Modal-Salient-Object-Detection-with-U-Structure-Networks/README.md

 put all the training and testing data in the folder of dataset.

-downloading pretrained weights of unet and u2net: https://drive.google.com/drive/folders/1K6HOoMUb8lRcmYhVw7ZvmfshZzQzPEAg?usp=sharing and you could put them in the folder of saved_models.
+downloading pretrained weights of unet, u2net and basnet: https://drive.google.com/drive/folders/1K6HOoMUb8lRcmYhVw7ZvmfshZzQzPEAg?usp=sharing and you could put them in the folder of saved_models.

-I will release all the codes and datasets after the paper is published.